 And he gave some apostles, and some prophets, and other some evangelists, and other some pastors and doctors,

-The word doctor is a Latin word which has traditionally been used also in the King James Bible - KJV (to connote an authoritative religious teacher - Luke 2:46, Luke 5:17, Acts 5:34) to translate the same Greek word, didaskalos.
+The word "doctor" has traditionally been used in the King James Bible (KJV) to translate the same Greek word "didaskalos", to connote an authoritative religious teacher (Luke 2:46, Luke 5:17, Acts 5:34).

 it came to pass, that after three days they found him in the temple,

 sitting in the midst of the doctors, both hearing them, and asking them

 And it came to pass on a certain day, as he was teaching, that there were Pharisees and doctors of the law sitting by, which were come out of every town of Galilee, and Judaea, and Jerusalem: and the power of the Lord was present to heal them.